Admissions

 • Able to meet the cost of treatment

-• For Adolescent Girls Programs: Parent(s) or Guardian(s) are able and willing to be actively involved in the treatment process as indicated and recommended by the Treatment Team
+• For adolescent girls: Parent(s) or guardian(s) are able and willing to be actively involved in the treatment process as indicated and recommended by the treatment team

 • Manipulation